 Essentially the locations offer a timeless perspective on the Andalusian landscape.
 Rocky beach sandstone erosion, the rivers and waterfalls and shoreline and seascapes.
 The process of time is apparent but how can photographic textures be played with.
 In attempting to convey time how exactly do we vary our shutter speed to achieve different kinds of images and even surprise ourselves in these instances.
 Investing in an ND filter before arriving will be useful here.
 You can also begin to think about how your images relate to each other so there is some cohesion in your approach.

 As always it’s about composition.
-Mostly what you leave out and perhaps as importantly the relationship between foreground and background.
-Does the background interfere with the key elements in the scene.
-How does the main subject clearly stand out or perhaps there is no dominant focus point.
+Mostly what you leave out and the relationship between foreground and background.
+Does the background interfere with the key elements in the scene?
+How does the main subject clearly stand out or perhaps there is no dominant focal point?
 Having an idea of what the photograph is visually trying to convey can be a starting point.
 Too much and too little contrast are also deal breakers.
 Learning to look for tonal separation whilst avoiding distracting highlights will also be part of what each workshop will cover every day.
 Evening reviews are essential for this.

 Reserve your place on one of our Spain photography tours

-After successful tours in 2018 & 2019, I’m offering 2 tours for next April and October 2020.
-The group size will be limited to 5 persons with myself as instructor and guide.
+After successful tours in 2018 & 2019, the next available tour will be in April 2024.
+The group size will be limited to 4 persons with myself as instructor and guide.
 Transportation will be via private vehicle and includes collection from Malaga airport.
-The price will be £1850.00 (based on the current exchange rate) for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
+The price will be £2150.00 for the 7 nights based on at least 3 people in the group including transport, accommodation and breakfasts.
 You can view my book of Andalusia from 2017 voted book of the month by Bob Books.

 Use the form below to register your interest and I’ll promptly get back to you with availability.
-You’ll need a telephoto in your kit bag, a wide angle and a decent tripod.
+You’ll need a telephoto in your kit bag, a wide-angle and a decent tripod.
 If you require filters then I recommend Format Hitech.
 Let me know if you are unsure what to purchase.
-You’ll need to arrange flights into Seville as your first choice and Malaga as second.
-Reserve your place soon as our Spain photography tours have limited dates available.
+You’ll need to arrange flights into Malaga as your first choice and Seville as your second.